Michael-Meade/MinerFind/Projects/cowrie_log.md

 You have to give it a look over and proof read the code.
 When coding something I usually have an idea of what it should do and how I should do it.
 When coding functions that might be complex I like to break down the idea into chunks.
 I work on the first chunk.
 Once I am satisfied  that chunk works, I will move onto the next chunk. and so on.
 This also makes it easier to debug becuase you are only focusing on a small part of the code.
 This allows me to make sure that the idea of functionally is actually possible before putting all the pieces together.
 But when I work on each chunk I take short cuts and use bad coding methods.<br>

 After I get the whole idea working as a whole is when I start to pretty up the code.
 Its usually changing up methods, variables names, or simplizing the lines.
 Sometimes I will create new folder names in my ruby directory, work on an idea in that directory.
-Make sure that everything works, after I am happy that everythign is working I will implement the idea into the project directory. <br>
+Make sure that everything works, after I am happy that everything is working I will implement the idea into the project directory. <br>

 <img src="https://i.imgur.com/L3lAL1v.png" width="400" height="350"><br>
-After doing some Googling, I found on <a href="https://stackoverflow.com/questions/14004325/add-element-to-an-array-if-its-not-there-already">stackoverflow.</a>.
+After doing some Googling, I found this on <a href="https://stackoverflow.com/questions/14004325/add-element-to-an-array-if-its-not-there-already">stackoverflow.</a>.
 This cool little feature allows you enter an element into an array.
 It will check before it enters to make sure the element is unique and there is no repeats.
 I choose to do this becuase I wanted it to only show all the commands entered into terminal but not show repeats.

 ### The features